2017–18 St Mirren F.C. season: June

 2 June – Saints were paired along with Partick Thistle, Airdrieonians, Stranraer and Livingston in the League Cup draw.
-Fixtures will commence from 15–19 July.
+Fixtures will commence from 15 to 19 July.

 7 June – goalkeeper Craig Samson rejoined Saints on a two-year deal after leaving Motherwell, tying him to the club until June 2019.

 12 June – after impressing in his short time at the club, defender Stelios Demetriou signed a one-year contract extension in June 2017.

 13 June – striker Gavin Reilly signed a one-year deal after leaving Heart of Midlothian.

 15 June – defender Gary Irvine signed a one-year contract extension.

 16 June – young midfielder Nathan Flanagan signed a one-year contract with the club, after graduating from the youth setup.

 27 June – striker Dale Hilson signed a six-month deal with the club, after leaving Queen of the South.

 29 June – youngster Lewis McLear left the club by mutual agreement.
 The midfielder had been at the club for three years, but failed to breakthrough to the first team.